rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 5. Update the repository name, if needed
 6. Type the confirmation and select "I understand, transfer this repository" when ready
 7. Navigate to your [AI quickstart](https://github.com/orgs/rh-ai-quickstart/repositories) and get started

+#### If you have *admin* in the source repo but are not an *owner* of rh-ai-quickstart, you can:
+1. Make an owner of `rh-ai-quickstart` an *admin* in the source repository
+2. Request they transfer ownership on your behalf

 ## How to publish and promote your quickstart?